 - If you need to wipe chemicals like acids, bases, alcohols, and solvents, synthetics may be the materials to rely on.
 If high temperatures and large aqueous spills are a primary concern, cotton may be best.

 Cotton is hydrophilic, naturally absorbent, strong, and can withstand high temperatures.
 It can also be environmentally-friendly.
-However, the very properties that make cotton absorbent also increase fiber shedding during wiping applications, thus increasing contamination.
+However, the very properties that make cotton absorbent also increase fiber shedding during wiping applications, thus increasing critical cleaning.

 - If high absorbency and high temperature resistance are of greater concern than particle and fiber shedding, cotton may be your best option.
 If high abrasion resistance and durability are key to supporting your processes, synthetics should likely be your first choice.